Israeli aircraft strike rocket launch sites in Lebanon, military says | Law-Order

 - Country:

-Israel responded with several rounds of artillery fire on Wednesday before launching airstrikes early on Thursday morning, the military said. "(Military) fighter jets struck the launch sites and infrastructure used for terror in Lebanon from which the rockets were launched," the military said in a statement.
+Israel responded with several rounds of artillery fire on Wednesday before launching airstrikes early on Thursday, the military said. "(Military) fighter jets struck the launch sites and infrastructure used for terror in Lebanon from which the rockets were launched," the military said in a statement.

+The military also struck an area that had seen rocket launches in the past, it added.
+Lebanese President Michel Aoun said Israel's overnight airstrikes were the first since 2006 and showed an escalation in its "aggressive intent" towards his country.

 Speaking to Israel's Ynet TV, Defence Minister Benny Gantz said: "This was an attack meant to send a message ...
 Clearly we could do much more, and we hope we won't arrive at that."
 Gantz said he believed a Palestinian faction had launched the rockets.
 Small Palestinian factions in Lebanon have fired sporadically on Israel in the past.

 The border has been mostly quiet since Israel fought a 2006 war against Hezbollah, which has advanced rockets.
-The border incidents occurred after a suspected drone attack last Thursday on a tanker off the coast of Oman that Israel, the United States and Britain blamed on Iran.
+The border incidents came after a suspected drone attack last Thursday on a tanker off the coast of Oman that Israel, the United States, and Britain blamed on Iran.
 Two crew members, a Briton and a Romanian were killed.
 Iran has denied any involvement.

 The United States and Britain said on Sunday they would work with their allies to respond to the attack.
 Israel says it is keeping the option open of acting alone if necessary.